rex-enigma/data_structures_and_algorithms_in_dart/lib/trees/binary_serach_tree/binary_serach_tree.md

 #### common operation are:
-1. **fast lookup / search** -> Searching in a binary search tree for a specific key/value can be programmed **recursively** or **iteratively**.
+1. **fast lookup / search / contains** -> Searching in a binary search tree for a specific key/value can be programmed **recursively** or **iteratively**.
 Searching begins by examining the root node.
 If the tree is null, the key/value being searched for does not exist in the tree.
 Otherwise, if the key/value equals that of the root, the search is successful and the node is returned.
 If the key/value is less than that of the root, the search proceeds by examining the left subtree.
 Similarly, if the key/value is greater than that of the root, the search proceeds by examining the right subtree.
 This process is repeated until the key/value is found or not found.

 2. **insert** -> New nodes are inserted as leaf nodes.